 Portfolio asset quality monitoring is based on a number of measures, including expected loss, financial covenant monitoring, security revaluations, pricing movements and external input from rating agencies and other organisations.
-Should particular exposures begin to show adverse features such as payment arrears, covenant breaches or business trading performance that is materially worse than expected at the point of lending, a full risk reappraisal is undertaken
+Should particular exposures begin to show adverse features such as payment arrears, covenant breaches or business trading performance that is materially worse than expected at the point of lending, a full risk reappraisal is undertaken.
 Where appropriate, case management is transferred to a specialist recovery team that works with the customer in an attempt to resolve the situation.
 If this does not prove possible, cases are classified as being unsatisfactory and are subject to intensive monitoring and management procedures designed to maximise debt recovery.

-The class of financial instrument that is most exposed to credit risk in the Company is net investment in operating leases (note 7).
-The net investment in operating leases at 30 June 2011 was £11,482,578 (2010 £12,851,657).
+The class of financial instrument that is most exposed to credit risk in the Company is net investment in finance leases (note 9).
+The net investment in finance leases at 30 June 2012 was £107,737,008 (2011 £108,378,876).

-All company exposures are to a corporate customer in the air transport industry
+All company exposures are a corporate customer in the shipping industry